kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{< feature-state state="alpha" for_k8s_version="v1.27" >}}

 {{< note >}}
-Use of matchConditions requires the [featuregate](/docs/reference/command-line-tools-reference/feature-gates/) `AdmissionWebhookMatchConditions` to be explicitly enabled on the kube-apiserver before this feature can be used.
+Use of `matchConditions` requires the [featuregate](/docs/reference/command-line-tools-reference/feature-gates/) `AdmissionWebhookMatchConditions` to be explicitly enabled on the kube-apiserver before this feature can be used.
 {{< /note >}}

-Match conditions can be added to webhooks for fine-grained request filtering (in conjunction with match rules, objectSelectors and namespaceSelectors) using [CEL expressions](/docs/reference/using-api/cel/).
+You can define _match conditions_for webhooks if you need fine-grained request filtering.
+These conditions are useful if you find that match rules, `objectSelectors` and `namespaceSelectors` still doesn't provide the filtering you want over when to call out over HTTP.
+Match conditions are [CEL expressions](/docs/reference/using-api/cel/).
 All match conditions must evaluate to true for the webhook to be called.

 Here is an example illustrating a few different uses for match conditions: